tomicapretto/etc/lessons/lesson_02.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "-"} -->
-* Linear regression doesn't seem to be the right fit for our problem
+* Looks like linear regression is not the right fit for our problem
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "fragment"} -->